-- A record number of participants (2,103) for the Ipswich Park2Park; very well attended Fit Flicks (five in total); a highly successful Heritage Bank Ipswich 100 Bike ride, and the One Mile Gift not only encouraged people to participate in more physical activities but also provided needed funds. - The relationship with the West Moreton Hospital and Health Service (WMHHS) continued to develop and strengthen.
+- Close to a record number of participants came for the Ipswich Park2Park; a highly successful Heritage Bank Ipswich 100 Bike ride, and the One Mile Gift not only encouraged people to participate in more physical activities but also provided needed funds. - The relationship with the West Moreton Hospital and Health Service (WMHHS) continued to develop and strengthen.
 During the year a joint meeting of the WMHHS and the Ipswich Hospital Foundation Boards was held.
-This resulted in a commitment from both to work more collaboratively to reach mutual goals and to meet on a regular basis. - The new sun screen dispensers for public areas, schools, council swimming pools, and sporting clubs are proving to be very popular. - The Foundation web-site has been redesigned with easier navigation.
-Newsletters, flyers and media announcements continue to keep the community informed and increase health literacy. - A new publication commenced, Health Living Ipswich which now reaches most households in the Ipswich area. - The Fit4Life fitness activities continue to have wide appeal with around 300 people weekly participating. - The Resource Centre is very well utilised by clubs and organisations in the community and is helping to increase the number and improve the safety of healthy events. - Partnerships with professional organisations (especially Physiotherapy Networks), the Youth Mental Health First Aid courses, the International Social Work Day, Research Day Committee of WMHHS continued strongly with all organisations having successful conferences and workshops. - Our partnership with the Queensland Centre for Mental Health Research continued and a new Sunshine Coast Association of Relatives and Friends of the Mentally III Scholarship recipient has been announced, Ilvana Dzafic. - The men's health initiatives through podcasts with respected men in the community discussing sensitive men's health issues; and two Breakfast for Blokes (one with Bruce Sullivan and one with Dr H.S Teng) started the Foundation's focus on men's health. - Support for the Sunshine Circle continued to provide the Sunshine Ward and other health services with needed equipment and supplies.
+This resulted in a commitment from both to work more collaboratively to reach mutual goals and to meet on a regular basis. - The Grants Committee of IHF has 'disbanded' and now research and excellence/ innovation projects are now planned and conducted in conjunction with WMHHS. - The new sun screen dispensers for public areas, schools, council swimming pools, and sporting clubs are proving to be very popular. - The Foundation web-site has been redesigned with easier navigation.
+Newsletters, Flyers and media announcements continue to keep the community informed and enhance health literacy. - Healthy Living Ipswich magazine reaches most households in Ipswich area providing valuable nutrition and health information. - The Fit4Life fitness activities continue to have wide appeal with over 300 people weekly participating. - The Resource Centre is very well utilised by clubs and organisations in the community and is helping to increase the number and improve the safety of healthy events. - Partnerships with professional organisations (especially Physiotherapy Networks), the Youth Mental Health First Aid courses, the International Social Work Day, Research Advisory Group of WMHHS continued strongly with all organisations having successful conferences and workshops. - The men's health initiatives two Breakfast for Blokes and a new Lunch for Ladies initiative has started. - Support for the Sunshine Circle continued to provide the Sunshine Ward and other health services with needed equipment and supplies.